 We spent our days talking.
 And talking.
 And talking.
 And singing at the top of our lungs.
 And laughing.
 And saying, I know!
 I know!
 Oh my God, I KNOW.

 Staying up late, in cheap, roadside motels.
-Talking, talking, talking… As thought we hadn’t just spent the entire day, and the day before, and the day before, chattering at ever increasing speed.
+Talking, talking, talking… As though we hadn’t just spent the entire day, and the day before, and the day before that, chattering at ever-increasing speed.

 We saw our road-trip as a great adventure.
 And evidence of our remarkable spontaneity and imagination.
 But was really just us laughing hysterically at the slightest provocation.
 Toting a coffee pot, our own mugs.
 Hauling our own pillows and towels.